 - The minimum number of devices are ready to inspect.
-Learn more. - The stack members communicate regularly with the stack primary.
+Learn more on page 34. - The stack members communicate regularly with the stack primary.
 If the number of missed heartbeats exceeds a threshold value, or if the device does not send a heartbeat message within 15 minutes of rebooting, the device is not ready to inspect. - The same TOS version is installed on each device.
-Learn more.
+Learn more on page 43.